ibmresilient/resilient-community-apps/fn_resilient_ml/doc/help.md

 ![wf_default](./images/WF_default_value.png)

 #### NLP String Search
-This one allows users to fine-tune the string they want to use for th search.
+This one allows users to fine-tune the string they want to use for the search.
 A use case is the following.
 Sometimes the description of an incident might contain some irrelevant data.
 If users know which portion of the whole description is more important/relevant, they can input this portion to do the NLP string search.